osixia/container-baseimage/README.md

  - Getting environment variables from **.yaml** and **.json** files.
  - Special environment files **.yaml.startup** and **.json.startup** deleted after image startup files first execution to keep the image setup secret.
  - Greats build tools to minimize the image number of layers.
- - Like in [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) in a multiple process container services are supervised by runit and relaunched if they stops.

 ## Quick Start